jessieAnhNguyen/Personal-Portfolio/README.md

-# Software Developer Folio ⚡️
+# Software Developer Portfolio ⚡️

+My personal website that showcases information about my skills, experiences, and blogs.
+The portfolio is based on the [template](https://github.com/saadpasta/developerFolio) made by [Saad Pasta](https://github.com/saadpasta)

 ## Sections